EU privacy watchdogs keep open mind on new U.S. data pact

 BRUSSELS (Reuters) - European Union privacy watchdogs will let a new EU-U.S. commercial data pact underpinning billions of dollars of transatlantic trade run for at least a year without any legal challenge, they said on Tuesday.

-That came as a relief to businesses from Alphabet Inc's Google (GOOGL.O) to Microsoft (MSFT.O) to Apple (AAPL.O) who have been mired in legal uncertainty over cross-border data transfers that are crucial to modern business since an EU court ruling last year.
+That came as a relief to businesses from Alphabet Inc's Google to Microsoft to Apple who have been mired in legal uncertainty over cross-border data transfers that are crucial to modern business since an EU court ruling last year.

 The previous such data transfer framework, Safe Harbour, was struck down by the EU's top court last October on the grounds that it allowed U.S. agents too much access to Europeans' data.